1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 Pursuant to article 696-23 of the CCP, a request for provisional arrest may be transmitted by any means allowing a written to be kept and must indicate:

-- the existence of one of the documents that must be annexed to an ordinary request for extradition (see question 9);
+- the existence of one of the documents that must be annexed to an ordinary request for extradition (such as a conviction decision, an indictment order or an arrest warrant);

 - a statement of the intention of the requesting state to send a request for extradition;